literallybenjam/SocietML/README.md

 The `data-societml-datetime` element can assign a date and/or time to each message.
 This should follow the syntax of the `datetime` attribute of the `<time>` element.

+You can start a message with `/me` to write the message in first-person; give it a try!

 Here is a sample type-MSG SocietML element:

 ```html